wjyyang24/wjyyang24/README.md

 ### Hi there 👋

 I'm a student at the University of Kentucky!

 #### 🌱 I’m currently learning ...
 How to use Github (I'm confused)

+- 🔭 I’m currently working on ...
+Probably homework

+- 🤔 I’m looking for help with ...
+Getting an internship

 <!--
 **wjyyang24/wjyyang24** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.